The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Methods:

-We also note that this framework is similar to MultiCAM-with scatter \citep{mendoza2023} and KLLR \citep{farahi2022}, demonstrating the scope of applications to other problems in astronomy and cosmology.
-While we target large-volume simulations and aim to improve the low-resolution halo properties and their assembly bias given the information about the present-day local environment, \citet{mendoza2023} introduces a generalisation of the \emph{conditional abundance matching } technique \citep{2013MNRAS.435.1313H} and uses the same formalism for predicting the present-day halo properties given the accretion history of the halo traced back in time.
+The above equation is similar to Eq.
+4 in \citet{ramakrishnan2022}.
+The framework is also similar to that presented in \citet[MultiCAM-with scatter]{mendoza2023} and \citet[with KLLR]{farahi2022}. \citet{mendoza2023} introduced a generalisation of the {conditional abundance matching} technique \citep[e.g.][]{2013MNRAS.435.1313H} and used the same formalism for predicting the present-day halo properties given the accretion history of the halo traced back in time.
+Here we target large-volume simulations and aim to improve the LR halo properties and their AB given the information about the present-day local environment.
+This highlights the diversity of possible applications of \hs to other problems in astronomy and cosmology.

-Throughout this discussion the halo mass dependence is suppressed for brevity, it is to be noted that we refit our model in bins of different mass ranges.